ignadv1986/CRAMP1-CUT_RUN/README.md

 Quality assessment performed on pre-processed BAM files (after adapter trimming, quality filtering, and duplicate removal) showed exceptionally high alignment rates, with 100% of reads mapped and properly paired.
 No duplicates or secondary alignments were detected, confirming the efficacy of the preprocessing steps and the high quality of the final dataset for analysis.
 2) **Fragment size distribution analysis**
 Fragment size distribution analysis revealed a predominant enrichment of short DNA fragments, mostly between 30 and 150 bp, consistent with the expected cleavage pattern in CUT&RUN assays.
 The presence of a strong peak around 50-60 bp suggests efficient targeting of sub-nucleosomal regions, supporting the high specificity and quality of the sample preparation.
-3) **SeqMonk visualization**
+3) **SeqMonk/IGV visualization**
 Initial assessment of mapped reads in SeqMonk provided a quick quality check and overview of the data distribution across the genome, confirming CRAMP1´s DNA-binding and enrichment at histone locus bodies.
+This enrichment was abolished in the D1 mutant and, while still able to accumulate at this genomics regions, the SANT mutant was absent from H1 promoter [Figure 1](./graphs/graphs/CRAMP1_tracks.pdf)
 4) **Correlation analysis**
 Spearman correlation was applied to all replicates.
 The different replicates of each individual sample showed high correlation (>0.65), while demonstrating big differences between the different conditions, spacially for the D1 mutant.
 5) **Assessment of differences between WT and mutants**